 ā Resolving before the headache?

 Migraine occurring exclusively in the hormone free week is probably triggered by falling levels of oestrogen.
-(13) Such attacks are typically migraine without aura and usually commence a couple of days after the hormones are stopped.
-If acute treatment is inadequate to control symptoms, hormonal prophylaxis may help.
+These tend to be migraine without aura and usually commence a couple of days after the hormones are stopped.
+If acute treatment is inadequate to control symptoms, hormonal tretments may help.

 For the majority of women with migraine who are using hormonal contraception, management does not differ from standard treatment recommendations.
 This means treating attacks with pain-killers and keeping diary cards to establish the pattern of attacks and to identify non-hormonal triggers.
 Often effective acute treatment is usually all that is necessary, particularly if attacks only occur once or twice a month.

-If pain-killers are not effective, your doctor can prescribe a number of different treatments including a combination of analgesics with anti-nausea drugs that help the painkillers to work more effectively, non-steroidal anti-inflammatory drugs, triptans, and ergot derivatives.
+If pain-killers are not effective, your doctor can prescribe a number of different treatments including anti-sickness drugs that help the painkillers to work more effectively, non-steroidal anti-inflammatory painkillers and triptans.

 If acute treatment is inadequate to control symptoms, hormonal prophylaxis may be considered.
 Although there are no data from clinical trials to support the following suggestions, they are widely used in practice.